Samridhi-Kataria/diabteies_check/README.md

 # diabteies_check
-This is classification algorithm to check whether a person is diabetic or not
+This is classification algorithm to check whether a person is diabetic or not, with an accuracy of 80.7%